inexorgame-obsolete/blog-data/post/2017/09-28-inexor-hackathon-2017.md

 ## How to sign up, the **package**
 There are generally two types of sign-ups
 - reservation, if you want to stay with us at the accommodation
-- signup, when you inform us that you will join the Hackathon
+- sign up, when you inform us that you will join the Hackathon

 ### The package
 The full package will include

 - reservation and ticket for our accommodation
-- pro/rata price of a Tuebingen weekend-ticket
+- pro rata price of a Tuebingen weekend-ticket
 - an "inexorable" t-shirt

 You must not acquire any of the above, however, if you wish to stay with us during the weekend, it is highly recommended to at least have a reservation for the our accommodation.